E-Boy (TV series): Ratings

-According to Kantar Media/TNS ratings, E-boy registered a 28.1% ratings share nationwide beating GMA7's Munting Heredera, which only got 18.8%.
+According to Kantar Media/TNS ratings, E-boy registered a 28.1% ratings share nationwide beating GMA's Munting Heredera, which only got 18.8%.
 The pilot episode premiered victoriously reigning on first place nationwide.
 The series is currently the most-watched children's television series whilst also battling with two fellow ABS-CBN dramas for primetime supremacy.
 It is the sixth most-watched television series overall in the month of January, despite only its few days of airing.